boxalino/plugin-magento1-v2/README.md

 ## Documentation

-Latest document available up request.
+The latest documentation is available upon request.

 ## Contact us!